srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

     This command will output the version of the Azure IoT Edge Runtime that is currently installed on the virtual machine.

-1. You will need to run the command to configure the Edge device to connect to IoT Hub as Administrator.
-Run the following `sudo` command to elevate the terminal to run as Administrator:

-    ```cmd/sh
-    sudo su -
-    ```

-    > **Note**:  You will see the user id change in the shell prompt: `root@AZ-220-VM-EDGE:~$`

 1. The `/etc/iotedge/configedge.sh` script is used to configure the Edge device with the Connection String necessary to connect it to Azure IoT Hub.
 This script is installed as part of the Azure IoT Edge Runtime.

-1. To configure the Edge device with the **Device Connection String** for Azure IoT Hub that was copied when the IoT Edge Device ID was created, run the following command:
+To configure the Edge device with the device connection string for Azure IoT Hub that was copied when the IoT Edge Device ID was created, run the following command:

     ```cmd/sh
-    /etc/iotedge/configedge.sh "{iot-edge-device-connection-string}"
+    sudo /etc/iotedge/configedge.sh "{iot-edge-device-connection-string}"
     ```

     Be sure to replace the `{iot-edge-device-connection-string}` placeholder with the Connection String you copied previously for your IoT Edge Device.

+    > **IMPORTANT**: Make sure you include the quotation marks on the command line as listed above.

-1. Once this command completes, the IoT Edge Device will be configured to connect to Azure IoT Hub using the **Connection String** that was entered.
+1. Once this command completes, the IoT Edge Device will be configured to connect to Azure IoT Hub using the connection string that was entered.
 The command will output a `Connection string set to ...` message that includes the Connection String that was set.

 ### Exercise 5: Add Edge Module to Edge Device

-In this unit you will add a Simulated Temperature Sensor as a custom IoT Edge Module, and deploy it to run on the IoT Edge Device.
+In this exercise, you will add a Simulated Temperature Sensor as a custom IoT Edge Module, and deploy it to run on the IoT Edge Device.

 1. If necessary, log in to your Azure portal using your Azure account credentials.